kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 </details>

-Modify your deployed application with a JSON configuration
+Modify your deployed application with a JSON config
 ----------

 Kurtosis packages take in JSON parameters, allowing developers to make high-level modifications to their deployed applications.
 To see how this works, run: